chesselingfm/datawrapper_chartoverview/README.md

 - Just add your Datawrapper chart IDs to the file `datawrapper_id_liste.csv`.
 One for each line.
 You can also add comments which will be displayed on the HTML page
 - Get your Datawrapper Token from the settings page (https://app.datawrapper.de/account/api-tokens) and add it here twice: `datawrapper_chart_uebersicht.py`
-- You can refine the HTML template any time
+- You can refine the HTML template any time.
+Add your custom header or a logo.
+Change the CSS if you feel like it.

 We run this script hourly via cron to get a fresh and beautiful chart overview.